andreaz86/CitrixOSMonitoringPlatform/README.md

 - uberAgent template processing with environment variable substitution
 - Telegraf template processing with environment variable substitution
 - Creation of configuration packages for distribution to clients
-- Retrieval of Citrix Site ID
+- Retrieval of Citrix Site ID (used by Infinity Plugin)

 ### Telegraf Builder